 On Hospital sites they are mainly useful throughout the site to keep visitors safe but particularly, at entrances to departments such as A&E.

-Security Gates for Dental Practices and Doctor Surgeries
+Security Barriers for Dental Practices and Doctor Surgeries

-Both Dental Practices and Doctor surgeries tend to use a drop arm barrier and pedestrian gates as a security gate measure.
+Both Dental Practices and Doctor surgeries tend to use a drop arm barrier and pedestrian gates as a security barrier measure.

 Free Security Audit